Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Shor's Factoring algorithm is one of the most well-known quantum algorithms.
 It takes advantage of :ref:`iqfts` circuits and finds the prime factors for input integer :math:`N` in polynomial time.
 The Shor's algorithm included in Aqua is adapted from `this implementation <https://github.com/ttlion/ShorAlgQiskit>`__.

 The only input parameter is the number ``N`` that is to be factored, which is expected to be an odd integer greater than 2.
-Even though our implementation is general, its capability will be limited by the simulator/hardware chosen for the execution.
+Even though our implementation is general, its capability will be limited by the capacity of the simulator/hardware.

 .. seealso::